How to Measure Your Digital Marketing ROI

-Let’s take a look at some high-yield Internet marketing strategies, and how you can measure the exact return for each.
+Let’s take a look at some high-yield Internet marketing strategies, and how to measure the digital marketing ROI of each:

 Pay-per-click, or PPC, is an advertising model in which you can target search engine users based on the words and phrases they search.

-With Google AdWords, you can research potential keywords, choose the most effective ones, and determine how much you’re willing to pay for each click.
+With Google Ads, you can research potential keywords, choose the most effective ones, and determine how much you’re willing to pay for each click.

-You can also integrate your AdWords account with your Google Analytics account to evaluate what site visitors do after clicking your PPC ads, and how your PPC advertisements help you reach your goals.
+You can also integrate your Google Ads account with your Google Analytics account to evaluate what site visitors do after clicking your PPC ads, and how your PPC advertisements help you reach your goals.